Sri Lanka's army defeated separatist Tamil Tiger rebels in May 2009 after 26 years of civil war.

 The Liberation Tigers of Tamil Eelam (LTTE) emerged under the leadership of Velupillai Prabhakaran as a ruthless and highly effective fighting force.
 It came to run what was in effect a shadow state in the north and east.

 The group used suicide bombings and other attacks to devastating effect in the capital Colombo and elsewhere in the 1990s.
-It also killed high profile figures, including Indian Prime Minister Rajiv Gandhi and Sri Lankan President Ranasinghe Premadasa.
-In just two short decades, the conflict was estimated to have claimed tens of thousands of lives.
+It also killed high-profile figures, including Indian Prime Minister Rajiv Gandhi and Sri Lankan President Ranasinghe Premadasa.

-After various peace initiatives and ceasefires failed, the government launched a final offensive.
+After various peace initiatives and ceasefires failed, the government launched a final offensive in 2009 and defeated the Tigers.

 How many people were killed?